fiskaltrust/interface-doc/doc/appendix-me/reference-tables/service-status-ftstate.md

 The country-specific code is made of the country's code value following the ISO-3166-1-ALPHA-2 standard, converted from ASCII into hex.
 For Montenegro (ME) this is `0x4D45`, which results in `0x4D45000000000000` as the value for the "ready" status.

-The table below describes its supported statuses for the `ftState` field following Montenegran law.
+The table below describes its supported statuses for the `ftState` field following Montenegrin law.
 These codes can be added through the logic operator `OR`.

 | **Value**            | **Description**                                                                                     | **Middleware version** |
 |----------------------|-----------------------------------------------------------------------------------------------------|---------------------|